 Check out those handsome Vikings!!

 My wedding dress was from Wed2b, a fabulously affordable chain of bridal shops throughout the UK.
 I found them after skimming bridal forums in a bid to seek a shop or boutique which was friendly and approachable after some pretty snooty Edinburgh experiences.
 We drove through to their Glasgow branch (they now have an Edinburgh branch too) and I bought and brought home my dress that same day.
 I was so excited and relieved, I genuinely couldn't wait to wear it again.
-After taking it to get altered, I decided to add a little more bling and purchases this diamante belt which we hand stitched on.
+After taking it to get altered by a local tailor, Amelia, I decided to add a little more bling and purchased this diamante belt which we hand stitched on.

 Comfort was key for both of us and we wanted to be happy and confident in our outfits, which we both were.
 I think Ingimar looks just the part and very handsome (of course) and I adored my final look.
 I felt amazing walking down the aisle and enjoyed partying the night away.

 I'm a huge fan of Kate Spade, you will probably tell, and so when I started looking at wedding shoes, I just had to treat myself.
 I never thought that I would go for such a girly look but - a girl's only a bride for a day so why not shine.
 Ingimar insisted and treated me to my shoes, he ordered them online via the States as a colleague was coming back to Iceland.
 They arrived a week before the wedding so having not had time to wear them in, I was lucky on the day - but I don't think any blister could have spoilt my day.